 Vale Stock: Is It a Good Buy?

 When iron ore prices were at all-time highs earlier this year, Brazilian multinational Vale S.A.
 (VALE) saw annual sales in its metals and mining segments skyrocket to nearly $37.6 billion, outperforming several of its rivals.
-But with ore prices 63% below their May highs, it’s important to take a closer look at Vale before you invest.
+But with ore prices significantly below their May highs, it’s important to take a closer look at Vale before you invest.

 Vale, which was founded in 1942 in Rio de Janeiro, is one of the largest global producers of iron ore and nickel, operating in the ferrous minerals, coal and base metals segments.
 Nickel extraction and processing of byproducts is overseen by Vale’s base metals division.
 Its ferrous minerals segment, which also handles logistics, produces iron ore pellets and extracts iron ore, manganese and other products containing iron.

 With demand for iron ore expected to increase as demand for steel increases through 2022, is Vale stock a good buy right now?
 Let’s take a closer look at this company and the current trends shaping the commodities industry.

 Iron Ore Is a Hot Commodity

 Iron ore is an essential component of steel production, but the extraction process impacts the environment.
 Stricter environmental regulations on mining have led to fewer companies producing iron ore.
 Because of this, demand has sometimes outpaced supply, as was the case in 2021, causing iron ore prices to drop.

 Companies in the commodities industry — especially those that produce iron ore, gold and nickel — typically offer protection against inflation.
 These stocks are usually resistant to fluctuations that come with inflation and are seen as less volatile, which makes them a great way to diversify an investment portfolio to lessen the portfolio’s overall risk.